Looking to claim credit, update your profile, access journals, or renew your membership? Log in to your My Account page.

 Logo

-Tocilizumab (Actemra) is a biologic medication approved to treat adults with moderately to severely active rheumatoid (RA), adults with giant cell arteritis (GCA), and people ages 2 and above with polyarticular juvenile idiopathic arthritis (PJIA) or systemic juvenile idiopathic arthritis (SJIA).
+Tocilizumab (Actemra) is a biologic medication approved to treat adults with moderately to severely active rheumatoid (RA), adults with giant cell arteritis (GCA), adults with systemic sclerosis complicated by interstitial lung disease, and people ages 2 and above with polyarticular juvenile idiopathic arthritis (PJIA) or systemic juvenile idiopathic arthritis (SJIA).
 Tocilizumab blocks the inflammatory protein IL-6, which improves joint pain and swelling from arthritis and other symptoms caused by inflammation.

 Some patients will start to see improvement within a few weeks, but it may take several months to take full effect.
 Tocilizumab may be taken alone or with methotrexate or other non-biologic drugs.
 Tocilizumab should not be given in combination with other biologic drugs.
 Blood tests will be used to monitor for increases in cholesterol or liver enzymes and for reductions in blood cell counts while taking tocilizumab.